 - current Australian use and engagement with these, from existing literature and selected stakeholders

 - by organisations that are effectively using platforms to raise funds (actively and passively)

 - users and non-users, to identify enablers and constraints;

 - emerging technology and platforms (what is on the horizon) in relation to:

 - giving cash and goods/items

 - the potential for Australian givers, volunteers and the charitable sector to engage with these platforms and technologies, identifying any barriers

-Technology and platforms for giving and volunteering is expected to be completed in early to mid 2016.
+Technology and platforms for giving and volunteering was completed in mid 2016.